How Will the GradStart Benefit My Company?

 - Expenditure incurred prior to the date of receipt of the Application to Enterprise Ireland is ineligible

-GradStart is open to all graduates of any discipline who meet the following criteria:
+GradStart is open to graduates and postgraduates who meet the following criteria:

 - Seeking graduate entry level positions;

 - Have a recognised 3rd level qualification not less than Level 6 on the National Vocational Qualifications Framework, or recognised equivalent; or a postgraduate degree not less than Level 9 on the National Vocational Qualifications Framework, or recognised equivalent;

 - Have a valid work permit to work in Ireland (if required) for the duration of the 24 month placement;OR